randompainter/CS20/README.md

 # CS20-Projects
-Projects created using HTML, CSS, and JavaScript
+Projects created using HTML, CSS, JavaScript, and some Python